-"Can tattoos cause infection?
+"Can tattoos cause infection?"

 How can you tell if your tattoo is infected?
 I got a big chest piece completed almost a week ago, and today it's still really red and inflamed-feeling, and I think I have a low fever.
 Can a tattoo get infected?
 If so, can I use topical antibiotics on it?

 If the area around your tattoo is red, inflamed, and you have a fever, then likely you have a soft tissue infection such as cellulitis.
 If this is the case, then you will need systemic antibiotics.
 Topical antibiotics are not sufficient for this type of infection.
 You will need at the very least a prescription for oral antibiotics and possibly intravenous antibiotics if the wound area is severe enough.
 It is possible that you will need antibiotics that can kill staph aureus including the dangerous Methicillin resistant staph aureus (also known as MRSA).
 Only a qualified health care professional can evaluate your infection and determine the right mode of treatment.
 I suggest you either schedule an appointment to see your primary care physician today, or present to the emergency room.
 These infections can progress very quickly and can cause many compilations.
 This is not something that you want to "wait and see."
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.